EdgarBrabo/EdgarBrabo/README.md

 Studying Systems Analysis and Development

-Today in addition to graduation also study fullstack development and Networks.
+Today, in addition to my degree, I also study and am certified as an AWS Cloud Practitioner and started my DevOps course at AdaTech.

 ##